 Don’t Let Menopause Make You Suffer

 Menopause causes many changes in your body—but anything that reduces your quality of life or causes a regular inconvenience should be dealt with.
-That’s why our founders developed Membrasin®.
-Vaginal dryness is one of the most common symptoms during menopause, and Membrasin® products have been clinically proven to help restore vaginal moisture.
+That’s why there's Membrasin®.
+Vaginal dryness is one of the most common symptoms during menopause, and Membrasin® Vitality Pearls are clinically supported to help maintain natural vaginal moisture.
 Try the Membrasin® 2-Step Starter Pack today to find out just how good it can feel to be post-menopausal.